OffbeatFocus/IcingaDirectorAPI/README.md

 ## list()

-To get a list of all objects of the same type use the funtion `objects.list()`.
+To get a list of all objects of the same type use the function `objects.list()`.

 | Parameter    | Type   | Description                           |
 |--------------|--------|---------------------------------------|